UA-AI-Project/final-project-pabloDeputter/README.md

 # Graph-Based Game Recommendations on Steam

 This research project explores graph-based recommendation systems for Steam games, with a focus on Personalized PageRank (PPR).
 This project compares PPR and its variants (Multi-Alpha PPR, Two-Phase PPR) against traditional algorithms like Item-KNN, using a dataset of user-game interactions.
 Evaluated under strong generalization for unseen users, the system achieves competitive performance (NDCG@20 ~0.318, Recall@20 ~0.379).
 This repository contains code, data, and resources to reproduce the findings.
-The report is available at [report.pdf](report/report.pdf) and the presentation slides at [presentation.pdf](presentation.pdf).
+The report is available [here](report/report.pdf) and the presentation slides [here](presentation.pdf).

 ## Key Findings